 That is not to say that the ECB will fix all the problems.
 It certainly cannot.
 However it can certainly once again deliver price stability impeccably.
 Under the assurance of the ECB’s leadership, perhaps the whole range of needed political reforms in the EU would suddenly become far more easier to achieve, with growth and confidence being restored significantly.

 Fixing monetary policy alone is not enough, especially in the eurozone.
 But we might realize soon enough that it is nevertheless a prerequisite for anything else.
-If monetary policy fails once again, everything will follow suit.
+If monetary policy fails once again, can the monetary union survive?

 Picture credit CC Kiefer